 Step 3 – Unclip the vacuum tube

 So, you are sure of the fact that the vacuum hose is clogged.
 Now it’s time to get to work.
 Remove the tube from the vacuum cleaner.
 Many of us have a cylindrical cleaner.
-If you also have such a cleaner, it is most certain that the vacuum tube is blocked.
+If you also have such a cleaner, it is almost certain that the vacuum tube is blocked.
 So, the first task is to remove the tube.

 Step 4 – Inspect

 Once you have removed the tube from the vacuum machine, now it’s time to examine the tube.
 Hold the tube and try to look into the tube.
-If the hose doesn’t offer a clear path, then it’s clear that the it is clogged.
+If the hose doesn’t offer a clear path, then it’s clear that it is clogged.

 Step 5 – Thrust the Clogs